happypeter/githome/wiki.md

 - slope for the drain, and second layer draining
   - https://www.bilibili.com/video/BV1Fb4y197x7?t=4m18s
 ## Insulation
+- roof
+  - concrete is not 100% water tight, so I see half wet clay under it, I see mold on the rafters.
+    - TODO: water tight the roof
 - fresh air
   - use pipes to connect all the room, open vent on every ceiling, only have one one vent connected to outside, considering having HRV at the vent, https://youtu.be/secB3R0sIYU?t=338
 - why I can not have insulation false ceiling?